wimb0/home-assistant-quality-checker/README.md

 ## --dry-run

 Set `--dry-run` to only print the rules that would be checked, without actually checking them.
 This is useful for testing and debugging.

+## --include-done

+Set `--include-done` to generate reports for rules that are already marked done.